Docs

 Core concepts

-Four ideas cover everything belleq does.
+A handful of ideas cover everything belleq does.

 Connections